 What looks like an included charger is actually just a USB power adapter.
 If you want an external charger so you can charge a spare as you're shooting, buy the $50 Sony BC-QM1.

-My A7 is a marvelous camera, and I'll see if it's an improvement to my digital LEICAs.
-The A7 is a huge step forward for LEICA shooters, but if it can't handle my ultrawide LEICA lenses, that's another story.
+My A7 is much better than my digital LEICAs.
+The A7 is a huge step forward for LEICA shooters.

 The A7 is for backpacking nature and outdoor photographers.

 Forget the tweakers' A7r.
 It has poorer autofocus and its bloated files clog professional workflow.
 The 24MP of the A7 is more than enough for anything; I just sold a 4 MP image to McDonalds, for instance.
 They cropped it — for use on a billboard!

 Mirrorless cameras are not for not for sports.
 For sports, you want a pro DSLR like a Nikon D4 or Canon 1DX.
 If that's not in your budget, get a used Nikon D3.
 My D3 from 2007 is still a pro 9 FPS powerhouse way ahead of anything else short of a 1Dx or D4 for sports.

 For normal people, the Nikon D600, Nikon D610 and Canon 6D are probably better system cameras for about the same price — but bigger and heavier.
 I'm excited about the A7 because I already have the LEICA lenses; for a normal person, it's a lot less expensive to buy professional full-frame SLR lenses than even to buy used LEICA lenses.